 Heel pain is a common condition in which weight bearing on the heel causes extreme discomfort.
 The most common cause of pain in the heel is plantar fasciitis.

-Plantar Fasciitis is an inflammation caused by excessive stretching of the plantar fascia.
-The plantar fascia is a broad band of fibrous tissue which runs along the bottom surface of the foot, attaching at the bottom of the heel bone and extending to the forefoot.
-When the plantar fascia is excessively stretched, this can cause plantar fasciitis, which can also lead to heel pain, arch pain, and heel spurs.
+The plantar fascia is a broad band of fibrous connective tissue, like a ligament, which runs along the bottom surface of the foot.
+It attaches at the bottom of the heel bone and extends to the ball of the foot at the attachment to the metatarsals and toe joints.

 Plantar Fasciitis often leads to heel pain, heel spurs, and/or arch pain.
 The excessive stretching of the plantar fascia that leads to the inflammation and discomfort can be caused by the following:

-Over-pronation (flat feet) which results in the arch collapsing upon weight bearing
+- Over-pronation (flat feet) which results in the arch collapsing upon weight bearing

-A foot with an unusually high arch
+- A foot with an unusually high arch

-A sudden increase in physical activity
+- A sudden increase in physical activity

-Excessive weight on the foot, usually attributed to obesity or pregnancy
+- Excessive weight on the foot, usually attributed to obesity or pregnancy

-Improperly fitting footwear
+- Improperly fitting footwear

 Over-pronation (flat feet) is the leading cause of plantar fasciitis.
 Over-pronation occurs in the walking process, when a person’s arch collapses upon weight bearing, causing the plantar fascia to be stretched stretched and/or torn.
 This can occur at the insertion into the heel bone or within the substance of the plantar fascia away from the heel bone.